-The Board comprised of four independent non-executive directors for the full financial year and one non-executive director who was appointed on 22 March 2023, resulting in a majority of independent non-executive directors for the full financial year.
+The Board comprised of four independent non-executive directors for nine months of the financial year and three independent directors for the remaining three months of the financial year, with one non-executive director for the full financial year, resulting in a majority of independent non-executive directors for the full financial year.
 Throughout the year, the roles of the Chairperson and CEO were not being exercised by the same individual.